reboot0-de/se-tools/jsdoc/tutorials/Events.md

 ## onResub
 This gets triggered everytime a viewer continues their subscription for (at least) another month.

-They do not have to be consecutive months.
+These do not have to be consecutive months.

 Even if some time passed since the user last subscribed to the channel, the next subscription will still be considered a resub.